Effective equidistribution for multiplicative Diophantine approximation on lines: Introduction

 Ratner's equidistribution theorem is a fundamental result in homogeneous dynamics and has many interesting and deep applications to number theory \cite{eskin_mozes_shah1996, eskin1998ICM, DWM, Shah_2, Shah2010, shah2010ICM}.
 It is based on her seminal work \cite{Ratner} on measure rigidity of unipotent actions, which confirmed Raghunathan's measure conjecture (see \cite{Dani1981}); see also \cite{Margulis-Tomanov} for an alternative proof applicable to algebraic groups.
 A weakness of Ratner's theorem is that it is not effective: given a particular unipotent orbit, it does not tell how fast it tends to its limit distribution.
 This renders it less helpful when studying problems that are sensitive to error terms.
 Establishing Ratner's theorem with an effective error term provides a more profound viewpoint with regards to the asymptotic behaviour of unipotent orbits in homogeneous spaces, as well as their connections to number theory and representation theory.
 For this reason, this has been a central topic in homogeneous dynamics ever since Ratner's groundbreaking work in the nineties.

 For unipotent subgroups which are horospherical, we can establish effective equidistribution using a method from dynamics and results from representation theory, assuming that the ambient group has Kazhdan's property (T) or similar spectral gap properties.
-This method, called the ``thickening method'', originates in Margulis's thesis \cite{Margulis2004}, and has since been a standard way to study effective equidistribution of horospherical orbits~\cite{Klein-Mar-Effective-Equid, Kleinbock-Shi-Weiss, Dabbs-Kelly-Li}.
+This method, called the ``thickening method'', originates in Margulis's thesis \cite{Margulis2004}, and has since been a standard way to study effective equidistribution of horospherical orbits~\cite{Klein-Mar-Effective-Equid, Kleinbock-Shi-Weiss, Dabbs-Kelly-Li, Shi2019}.
 In particular, for $G = \SL(2,\R)$, since any unipotent subgroup is horospherical, Margulis's thickening method applies.
 We also refer the reader to \cite{Flaminio-Forni,Strombergsson2004,Strombergsson2013} for direct representation-theoretic approaches to establishing effective equidistribution for unipotent orbits in $\SL(2,\R)/\Gamma$ with explicit error terms.

 For non-horospherical unipotent orbits, we have effective equidistribution results for $G$ being nilpotent \cite{green_tao2012}, $G= \SL(2,\R) \times \R$ (see \cite{Venkatesh2010,Sarnak-Ubis}), $G = \SL(2, \R) \ltimes (\R^2)^{\oplus k}$ (see \cite{Strombergsson2015, Browning2016, SV2018}), and $G= \SL(2,\R)^k$ (see \cite{Ubis2016}).
-Their proofs rely on effective equidistribution of unipotent orbits in $\SL(2, \R)/\Gamma$, delicate analysis on the explicit expressions of unitary representations of $\SL(2,\R)$ and Fourier expansions on tori.
-Thus, the proofs cannot be simply adapted to establish effective equidistribution results for simple Lie groups of higher rank, like $\SL(n,\R)$ ($n \geq 3$).
+Their proofs rely on effective equidistribution of unipotent orbits in $\SL(2, \R)/\Gamma$, delicate analysis on the explicit expressions of unitary representations of $\SL(2,\R)$, and Fourier expansions on tori.
+Thus, one cannot easily adapt the proofs to establish effective equidistribution results for simple Lie groups of higher rank, such as $\SL(n,\R)$ ($n \geq 3$).
 In light of Dani's correspondence \cite{Dani}, problems in Diophantine approximation can be studied by analysing orbits in $\SL(n,\R)/\SL(n,\Z)$.
 Those cases are therefore important for number theory.
 There are also effective results in other settings: see \cite{einsiedler-margulis-venkatesh, Margulis-Mohammadi, li-margulis} for effective equidistribution results for large closed orbits of semisimple subgroups and their applications to number theory, and \cite{lindenstrauss-margulis} for an effective density result and its application to number theory.

 In this paper, we establish an effective equidistribution result for a particular type of one-parameter (non-horospherical) unipotent orbits in

 Recall that a point

 is \emph{Diophantine} if for some $\kap > 0$ we have